-Arlo Technologies’ own research, speaking to 1,000 UK homeowners, found that smart home security cameras were the most popular way to protect a home, according to 35.1 per cent of the survey’s respondents.
+Arlo Technologies’ own research, speaking to 1,000 UK homeowners, found that smart security cameras were the most popular way to protect a home, according to 35.1 per cent of the survey’s respondents.
 This was followed by burglar alarms at 20.5 per cent and smart doorbells at 13.2 per cent.

-Smart camera systems = silent alarms
+2. Smart security cameras = silent alarms

 So, why the rise in popularity of smart camera systems, and their stablemate, the smart doorbell?
 There are a few factors: